clay-computer-science/2025-game/README.md

 * [Class Tutorial Video](https://www.youtube.com/watch?v=uV6XIlLmMco)

-## Snake Game Design
+## Game Design

-I will leave it up to you on how you want to design the snake game, but I will leave some suggestions here.
+I will give you some game design requirements and suggestions to help you get started with the game.

 ### Game Requirements:

-* The snake should be a series of squares that move in a grid.
-* The snake should be able to grow when it eats food.
-* The snake should be able to move in 4 directions (up, down, left, right).
-* The snake should be able to wrap around the screen.
-* The snake should be able to detect collisions with itself.
-* The snake should be able to detect collisions with the food.
-* The food should be a random location on the screen.
-* The food should be able to be eaten by the snake.
-* The game should have a score.
-* The game should have a game over screen.
-* The game should have a main menu.
+* Each player will draw a hand of cards and play them on the board.
+(Gwent and Marvel Rivals have 3 board areas to play cards, I recommend just creating one board area to minimize project scope)
+* Only one card can be played per turn.
+* Most cards will have a score value associated with them and possibly some special effects, such as drawing additional cards or buffing cards of a particular type (example: an alpha wolf gives 1 strength to all other wolves).
+* The player with the highest score totalled from all cards on their board at the end of a round wins the round.
+* The player with the most rounds won wins the game (I recommend 3 rounds where winning 2 out of 3 rounds wins the game).
+* Each player may decide when they are done playing cards for the round.
+* Once both players have decided to stop playing cards for the round, the round will end.
+* Each player will be limited to their initially drawn hand of cards unless an effect allows them to draw additional cards.
+* Each player will draw one card at the beginning of a new round.

 ### Suggestions:

-* Create a grid slot object (What node should it inherit from?
-Node2D, Sprite2D, ColorRect?
-Explore a little).
-* Create an item object that could be anything you place in a grid slot.
+* Build out a card class that will be used as a base for all card classes.
+* Create a card configuration class as a `Resource` that will be used to create cards.
+    * What kind of data would you need in this configuration class?
+        * Name?
+        * Effect?
+        * Score?
+        * Type(s)?
+        * Image?
-* Create a snake object that will inherit from the item object.
+* Create a card factory class that will be used to create cards from the card configuration.
+* Create a card manager class that will be used to manage the cards in the your deck and hand.
-* Create a food object that will inherit from the item object.
+* Create a card slot class that will be used to display the cards in the your deck, hand, and board.
+* Start with one basic card and get the core functionality of the game working first with decks of that one card.

 ## Useful Tutorials and Resources